Collaboration Skills: Does Your Team Have What It Takes?

 Knowledge Transfer

 A collaborative culture encourages open communication and the seamless transfer of knowledge.
-This helps organizations retain valuable internal expertise and reduces the risks associated with staff turnover or departmental silos.
+Among all collaboration skills, this one helps organizations retain valuable internal expertise and reduces the risks associated with staff turnover or departmental silos.

 Staff Development